 The Town is updating Zoning By-law No. 500 to bring it into conformity with the Official Plan.
 This will involve a review of the existing zoning by-law regulations and mapping against the policies and land use designations in the Official Plan.
 The project is currently in Phase I of II.
+Phase 1 deals with the zoning for lands located in the Countryside Area of the Town.

 s being removed from Zoning By-law 500 by the Proposed Amendment to Zoning By-law 500.
-The Proposed Countryside Zoning By-law also contains special provisions and related sketches.

 An Official Plan Amendment is proposed that would amend Section 8.1.12 of the Town Official Plan to permit an additional residential unit in a detached building on the same lot as a single detached dwelling, irrespective of whether the single detached dwelling already contains an additional dwelling unit (i.e. up to two additional dwelling units on lots containing a single detached dwelling).

-Proposed Countryside Zoning By-law
+Proposed Countryside Zoning By-law Appendices

-Proposed Countryside Zoning By-law Text
+Proposed Countryside Zoning By-law (September 2022)

 Proposed Countryside Zoning By-law Schedules